afrosamura1/ChatGPTForUEFN/README.md

 # ChatGPTForUEFN
-A ChatGPT Prompt for UEFN, Unreal editor for fortnite, If you dont know how to code in UEFN This is a good alternative.
+A ChatGPT Prompt for UEFN, Unreal editor for fortnite, If you dont know how to code in UEFN This is a good alternative. this will get updated when verse actually releases.